How to Reduce Acid Reflux and Prevent Heartburn

 Key Takeaways

-How do you prevent acid reflux?:
+How do you prevent acid reflux?

-• Avoid triggers foods and drinks
+• Avoid trigger foods and drinks like spicy meals, coffee, or soda.

 • Maintain a healthy weight